kzoldak/DataScienceSchoolIo/scikitlearn/notes/classification_metrics.md

 - So, when we predict that patient 1 has diabetes and they actually do, this is called a **True Positive**.
 - When we predict that patient 1 has diabetes and they do NOT actually have it, this is called a **False Positive**.
 We Falsely predicted a positive result.
 A way to recall this easily; assign 1 to a positive diagnoses and it's easier to remember as a positive result since 1 is a positive value.
 - When we predict patient 1 does NOT have diabetes and they do NOT have it in reality, this is called a **True Negative**.
-We truly (accurately) predicted the result was negative.
+We truly (accurately) predicted the result was negative for diabetes.
 - When we predict patient 1 does NOT have diabetes and they actually have it, this is called a **False Negative**.
 We falsely predicted that they were negative for diabetes.

 The *first term (True or False)* represents the accuracy of the user's guess to the true response.
-The *second term (Positive or Negative)* represents the actual true response we are attempting to predict.
+The *second term (Positive or Negative)* represents the guess made.

 In brief,
 **Basic terminology**